HajimeK/DEND/project1/README.md

-The README file includes a summary of the project, how to run the Python scripts, and an explanation of the files in the repository.
-Comments are used effectively and each function has a docstring.
+# Udacity DEND Project 1

 ## Setting up PostgresSQL

+### Pre-requisites.

+You have set up docker in your local environment.

 ### Setup docker container for PostgresSQL

+Following will download the PostgreSQL docker container image, and launch the docker container.
 ```
-sudo docker run -d --name postgres -e POSTGRES_PASSWORD=DEND postgres:latest
+$ sudo docker run -d --name postgres -e POSTGRES_PASSWORD=DEND postgres:latest
 ```
+In this command, the docker container name postgres is created with the latest PostgreSQL image in the docker hub.

 Then you can find the docker containter running PostgresSQL.
 ```